Incrementalism: Criticisms

 Throughout Lindblom's career, there were many critics of incrementalism.
 Many believed that doing better meant moving past incrementalism, taking bigger steps in policy.
-Critics no longer wanted to muddle through, but deal with the issues as a whole.
-Critics also wanted complete analysis of policy alternatives, unlike incrementalism, which just touches on this analysis.
+Critics no longer wanted to muddle through, but to deal with the issues as a whole.
+Critics also wanted complete analysis of policy alternatives, while incrementalism only touches on this analysis.

 Usage

 Incrementalism is commonly employed in politics, engineering, software design, planning and industry.
-Whereas it is often criticized as "fire fighting", the progressive improvement of product designs characteristic, e.g., of Japanese engineering can create steadily improving product performance, which in certain circumstances outperforms more orthodox planning systems.
+Whereas it is often criticized as "fire fighting", the progressive improvement of product designs characteristic, e.g., of Japanese engineering, can create steadily improving product performance, which in certain circumstances outperforms more orthodox planning systems.

 Another example would be in small changes that make way for a bigger overall change to get past unnoticed.
 A series of small steps toward an agenda would be less likely to be questioned than a large and swift change.
 An example could be the rise of gas prices, the company would only raise the price by a few cents every day, instead of a large change to a target price overnight.
 More people would notice and dispute a dramatic, 10% increase overnight, while a 10% increase over a span of a week would less likely be even noticed, let alone argued.
 This can be applied in many different ways, such as, economics, politics, a person's appearance, or laws.